 June is the most important month of the year for Supreme Court watchers as the Court ends its Term with a flurry of opinions addressing the most important and contentious issues on its docket.
 The Justices then take the summer off, leaving the rest of us to assess what has happened.

-Please join us on July 1, 2014, as Andy Pincus, Lauren Goldman, Dan Himmelfarb and Brian Netter from Mayer Brown’s Supreme Court & Appellate practice offer their insights about the Court’s key decisions this past Term, including many of critical importance to businesses, ranging from patents and securities law to environmental law and corporate personal jurisdiction.
+Please join us on July 1, 2015, as Andy Pincus, Lauren Goldman and Brian Netter from Mayer Brown’s Supreme Court & Appellate practice offer their insights about the Court’s key decisions this past Term, including many of critical importance to businesses, ranging from employment law to the scope of government regulatory power, to securities, antitrust, and bankruptcy.

 Topics to be addressed include:

-- The Supreme Court’s other headline-grabbing decisions; and
+- The Supreme Court’s other headline-grabbing decisions, including the health care and same-sex marriage cases; and

-- The key cases already on the docket for October Term 2014
+- The important business cases already on the docket for October Term 2015 and how they could affect companies’ litigation strategies

 CLE credit is pending.
 Note: CLE is not available when listening to a recording of this program.
 In order to receive credit you must attend the live webinar program.